Topelaoye/My-first-Data-Analysis-Repo/README.md

 # Findings and Recommendations
 Here are a few of my findings:
 1. The United States has the highest number of Billionaires, followed by China
-2. The top 4 industries industry with the highest billionaires are: Telecommunication, Media, Automotive and Fashion.
+2. The top 4 industries industry with the highest billionaires are Telecommunication, Media, Automotive and Fashion.
 3. Quite of number of divorced billionaires are from the US